 You can get a Project Fi SIM card for free when you order your Pixel, or if you already have one on the way you can pick up a SIM card when you sign up for Project Fi online.

-We're running into some serious issues with the Google Pixel, from Bluetooth to Wi-Fi to microphones cutting out.
-Google has promised to fix all of them in time, but in the meantime you can find our running list of Google Pixel issues and share your stories.
+If you look around a little, you'll see there are plenty of reported problems with the Google Pixel, from Bluetooth to Wi-Fi to microphones cutting out.
+Google has promised to fix all of them in time, and may have fixed any issues before you got to them in particular, but in the meantime, you can find our running list of Google Pixel issues and share your stories.